 Note that Manuscript.qmd

-was provided to you under CC BY 4.0, which is what you indicate with the previous comment.
-If you edited the file, you may also add yourself.13
+was provided to you under CC0 1.0, which is what you indicate with the previous comment.
+As you edited the file throughout this tutorial, you may also add yourself.9

 Sometimes, there are file types which do not allow for adding the license information inside them, such as PDF and CSV files.
 For these, a corresponding .license